About Us

 Admin for Deaf & Hard of Hearing Artists

 Ashley Mann, she/her, identifies as a culture facilitator, creator, and performer.
-Currently working with OR festival for the first time this year, she envisions building a bridge between the hearing and deaf and hard of hearing community in the theatre world.
+Currently working with OR festival for the third time this year, she envisions building a bridge between the hearing and deaf and hard of hearing community in the theatre world.
 Ashley’s goals aim to foster inclusivity and connection within diverse communities. https://www.youtube.com/shorts/fTppfG4R8ao?feature=share

 Stage Manager